theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.15
+- The Callouts, Page inserts and future extra journal styles have been added to the Prosemirror Menu
+- Added optional sound effects for a new quest\quest update (no sound is set by default)

 ## Version 0.9.14
 - The Callouts, Page inserts and future extra journal styles have been added to the Prosemirror Menu
 - Added optional sound effects for a new quest\quest update (no sound is set by default)